projectglove/glove-monorepo/README.md

 start the enclave in debug mode and output to the console.

 > [!WARNING]
-> Debug mode is not secure and will be reflected in the enclave's remote attestation.
-Do not enable this in production.
+> Debug mode is not secure and will be reflected in the enclave's remote attestation and any Glove proofs created.
+Do
+> not enable this in production.

 # REST API